26 December 14th, 1946

 Beginning the season1 in the People’s Theater, we put on Lateiner’s operetta Aleksander, oder der Kroynprints fun Yerusholayim.
 Boris Thomashefsky was always a big hit in the role of the crown prince.
 In the play, I performed the role of Naftali the Mishuganer, who speaks to himself that the true crown prince is him alone.

 This was a role that the comedian Berl Bernstein had held for a long time.
 He played this role many times in New York, and the audiences really loved him as Naftali the Mishuganer.
 As such, he had a lot of fans who were ready to walk through fire and water for him.
-So, among them there was suddenly a behole2 - How could they give Berl Bernstein’s role to Kestin?!
-Who even is he, this Kestin?!
+So, among them there was suddenly a behole2 - How could they give Berl Bernstein’s role to Kasten?!
+Who even is he, this Kasten?!
 And how could he possibly compare to Berl Bernstein in this role?!
-How could they do this to Berl Bernstein’s legacy, to let Kestin take the stage in this role?!
+How could they do this to Berl Bernstein’s legacy, to let Kasten take the stage in this role?!

 These fans really thought they were in the right.
 It’s not an exaggeration to say that, in those times, the Yiddish theater audiences really held an actor’s fate in their hands.
 When an actor was in need, they completely devoted themselves to him, and there was nothing that they wouldn’t do for him.
 If you ever dared to utter a bad word about their liebling, they were ready to rip you to shreds.